Asda is to open its first standalone George store in Leeds with celebrity ranges and new cafe

 “Our plans for the new George concept store in Leeds are really exciting and will offer a unique format that truly sets us apart from competitors.
 We believe this new approach along with our focus on value, quality, and standout hero categories will continue to differentiate us in the market and we look forward to hearing what our customers think.”

-The George brand originated in 1989, when fashion designer and retail entrepreneur George Davies partnered with Asda to create George as a high-quality, great-value clothing brand with its own distinct identity.
+The George brand originated in 1989, when fashion designer and retail entrepreneur George Davies partnered with Asda to create George as a quality, value clothing brand with its own distinct identity.

 A year later, it became the UK’s first-ever supermarket clothing brand.
 By 2004, Asda had become Britain’s biggest clothing retailer, and launched its first Asda Living store in Walsall, expanding its offer into home and general merchandise.